 Next, you should brush and floss at least twice each day to eliminate bacteria and help stop the formation of plaque and tartar.

 - Always wear face gear or a mouthguard if you’re competing in sports.

 - Always wear your nightguard if you’ve been diagnosed with bruxism—grinding and clenching your teeth.

 - Never use your teeth to twist off a lid, carry a heavy package, or similar.

 At The Philadelphia Dentist, our goal is keeping your teeth healthy for life, but we believe this is always a partnership between patient and dentist.

 We are always here to help you make the most of our oral care routine as well.

 Call Our Philadelphia Dental Office for the Relief You Need

-If you have a chipped tooth, bad toothache, or another urgent dental problem in the Philadelphia area, don’t hesitate to call us at (215) 342-7718.
-Dr. Schriftman and Dr. Eckley are available to provide you with high-quality, comprehensive dentistry seven days a week, including holidays.
+If you have a chipped tooth, bad toothache, or another urgent dental problem in 19152, 19135, 19012, Northeast Philadelphia. or the greater Philadelphia area, don’t hesitate to call us at (215) 342-7718.
+Dr. Schriftman and Dr. Ambriz are available to provide you with high-quality, comprehensive dentistry seven days a week, including holidays.